 I’ve written about this abandonment application previously on the blog and shared some of the data.
 But I realized I should share more – to expand on the record, as it were.

 This information is not relevant to the era I model, of course – things changed significantly in the two decades that separate this document and my 1950s setting.
 Nonetheless, this document provides some interesting reading, and certainly can be culled as inspiration for operating sessions.
-So here it is – click on each document to view a larger version:
+So here it is:

 As one might expect, the village of Port Rowan was not happy about this proposal.
 Here’s their response.